-Wake up at around 07:00 and by 8.30 after breakfast we descend at a back down to the valley.
-On our drive back we will aim to have a stop for an Italian coffee and ice cream and by the afternoon we arrive back to Chamonix (1 hr 30 mins drive).
+Wake up at around 07:00 for breakfast before descending around 8:30 back down to the valley.
+You will be transferred back to Chamonix to arrive around lunchtime (1 hr 30 mins drive).
 It is very important that you can have a good rest in the afternoon in preparation for the coming days.
 We will also finalise any equipment changes.

 7km / 0m up / 900m down / 2-3 hours Trekking

 Begin the Mont Blanc Climb